-Further, with only 40% of intended STEM majors in the United States completing their degrees currently, there is a shortfall of over one million college graduates relative to anticipated workforce needs.
+Only 40% of intended STEM majors in the United States currently complete their degrees, and there is a shortfall of over one million college graduates relative to anticipated workforce needs.
 Students who do not complete their intended STEM major attribute their departure to various factors including a “cold” classroom and academic climate, difficulty with conceptual understanding, lack of self-efficacy, and a lack of interest in the material.
 This project addresses the contributing factors for this low completion rate with a redesigned course that combines well-established scenario-based learning methods with targeted self and peer assessment through alternative analysis.
 Specifically, students critique each other’s designs through red teaming, and instructional staff encourage competitions among lab groups on achieving the highest data rates, most robustness performance, and so forth.